nicky-nym/nicky-nym.github.io/pages/cities.md

     - billions of dollars (in Africa)
     - or tens of billions (in the US)
     - existing construction firms & hundreds of experienced construction teams
-    - reliable supplies for millions of pounds of steel, concrete, and pre-fab parts
+    - reliable supplies for millions of pounds of steel, concrete, and prefabricated parts
   + a few years of time, for initial construction work, to build:
     - enough housing and office space for tens of thousand of people
     - covered laneways for vehicle circulation